OP-DSL/OP2-Common/docs/api.rst

 Further to these there are also in-development versions that can emit SYCL and AMD HIP for parallelization on a wider range of GPUs.
 All of the above can be combined with distributed-memory MPI parallelization to run of clusters of CPU or GPU nodes.
 The user can either use OP2’s parallel file I/O capabilities for HDF5 files with a specified structure, or perform their own parallel file I/O using custom MPI code.

 .. note::
    This page documents the C/C++ API.
-See :ref:`api:OP2 Fortran 90 API` for the equivalent Fortran API.
+See :ref:`op2-fortran-api` for the equivalent Fortran API.

 A computational project can be viewed as involving three steps: